-Travelers in search of an affordable and underrated summer destination in Central Europe shouldn’t overlook Lake Balaton and its surroundings.
+Travelers in search of an affordable and underrated summer destination in Central Europe shouldn’t overlook the stunning Lake Balaton and its equally awesome surroundings.

-The lake, the surrounding cities and resort towns offer a wide variety of historical landmarks, nature trails, sports activities and colorful events to visitors of all ages and interests.
+Additionally the surrounding cities and resort towns of Lake Balaton offer a wide variety of historical landmarks, nature trails, sports activities and colorful events to visitors of all ages and interests.
 It’s a great destination for people looking to take a day trip from Budapest, or for a longer multi day outing.

-More on all of that in a bit, first let’s cover the basics so you can plan your trip to the largest lake in Hungary.
+More on all of that in a bit.
+First let’s cover the basics so you can plan your trip Lake Balaton, the largest lake in Hungary.

 How to Get to Lake Balaton